9corp/9volt/README.md

 - Optional: add `9volt` to be managed by `supervisord`, `upstart` or some other process manager

 ### H/A and scaling
-Making `9volt` H/A is incredibly simple.
+Scaling `9volt` is incredibly simple.
 Launch another `9volt` service on a separate host and point it to the same `etcd` hosts as the main `9volt` service.

 Checks will be automatically divided between the two+ `9volt` instances.